-Former SNP treasurer 'didn't know about motorhome'
+Former SNP treasurer 'didn't know' about motorhome

 Newspaper reports quoted neighbours as saying the motorhome had sat on the driveway of the house since January 2021.

+Mr Beattie was not SNP treasurer at the time, having lost an internal vote to Douglas Chapman the previous November after 16 years in the role.

+He was reappointed when Mr Chapman quit in May 2021 after saying he had "not received the support or financial information" that was needed to carry out his duties as treasurer.

-The Daily Record said it had been told by party sources that it was bought as a potential "battle bus" ahead of the last Scottish Parliament election in May of that year but was never used.
+The Daily Record said it had been told by party sources that the motorhome was bought as a potential "battle bus" ahead of the last Scottish Parliament election in May of that year but was never used.

 The party had generally hired vehicles to use during previous election campaigns.